tsveiga/ai4eu-pomdp-ir/README.md

 Then, we can launch the service
 `./docker-run.sh`

+## 1.1) Copy the environment model to the container
+Before running any of the clients one needs to input the environment model to be used by the solver.
+Currently this is manually done using the copy commands both from docker or kubernetes.

+If running the container with docker:
+`docker cp <orig_file> <container_id>:<dest_file>`

+If running through the AI4EU Acumos Experiments platform, deployed on Kubernetes:
+`kubectl cp <orig_file> <namespace_id>/<pod_id>:<dest_file>

 ## 2) Run the client
 Before running the clients, it is needed to copy the protobuf message definitions to its folder and compile locally (the client needs to be aware of the message types)
 `cd ../client && ./populate_and_rebuild_protobuf.sh`